Minneapolis Catholic school shooting: What we know so far

 "Adults were protecting children, older children were protecting younger children," he said.
 "It could have been significantly worse without their heroic actions."

 Two children, ages 8 and 10, were killed where they sat in the pews.
-Seventeen others were injured, including three adult parishioners who were in their 80s and 14 children between the ages of 6 and 15.
-Minneapolis Police Chief Brian O'Hara said all the injured victims are expected to recover.
+Seventeen other people were injured, including three adult parishioners who were in their 80s and 14 children between the ages of 6 and 15.
+Chief O'Hara said all the injured victims are expected to recover.

 Children's Minnesota hospital officials said Wednesday that three children remained at the hospital and four patients have been discharged.